mohanmca/MohanLearningGround/src/main/md/Tools/Sql/Advanced_SQL.md

    1. Query may have different predicates for each OVER clause
 4. If there is no partition-clause or oder-by given... aggregate function work like group-by
    1. select account_id, amount, SUM(amount) OVER() AS total_sum from account;

+## Can we Partition by multiple colummns?
+1. Yes!
+2. PARTITION BY s.CustomerID, s.PurchaseMonth   ORDER BY s.PurchaseYear -- is valid statement

 ## When to use Window functions
 1. Window functions are “aware” of the surrounding rows, which makes it easier to create running or moving aggregations than with the traditional aggregation functions and statement-level grouping.